Best AI Solutions for Portfolio Monitoring in 2026

 | AI-Native PE Platforms (Arch, 73 Strings) | Weekly to real-time | Strong, with automated ingestion | High | $150K-$400K/yr | Funds wanting automation without custom build |

-| Custom AI Monitoring (WorkWise approach) | Real-time | Full, across any data source | Built for your fund | Varies by scope | Firms wanting exact-fit systems with zero data retention |
+| Custom AI Monitoring (WorkWise approach) | Real-time | Full, across any data source | Built for your fund | Varies by scope | Firms wanting exact-fit systems where their data is never stored |

 The right choice depends on your portfolio size, data maturity, and how much control you need over the system.
 There is no single best option for every fund.